Student Spotlight: Alyssa Pfluger

 Following a very successful home-schooled education, Alyssa Pfluger’s parents knew their daughter needed an additional academic challenge when she was 15.
 College of DuPage turned out to be the perfect fit.

-Now heading to Valparaiso University’s Christ Honor College this fall, the Brookfield resident credits COD faculty with ensuring her success not only in the classroom, but in the College’s social setting as well.
+Now at Valparaiso University’s Christ Honor College, she credits COD faculty with ensuring her success not only in the classroom, but in the College’s social setting as well.

 “College of DuPage is a community college, but it’s a college where the faculty and professors are willing to go beyond their normal class time to help you and they’re willing to be cheerleaders to help you obtain your goals,” Pfluger said.